surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 preference variable is used by cmdlets that send email, such as the [Send-MailMessage][48] cmdlet.

-## $PSModuleAutoloadingPreference
+## $PSModuleAutoLoadingPreference

 Enables and disables automatic importing of modules in the session.
-The `$PSModuleAutoloadingPreference` variable doesn't exist by default.
-The default behavior when the variable isn't defined is the same as `$PSModuleAutoloadingPreference = 'All'`.
+The `$PSModuleAutoLoadingPreference` variable doesn't exist by default.
+The default behavior when the variable isn't defined is the same as `$PSModuleAutoLoadingPreference = 'All'`.

 To automatically import a module, get or use a command contained in the module.

-The `$PSModuleAutoloadingPreference` variable takes one of the [`PSModuleAutoLoadingPreference`][58] enumeration values:
+The `$PSModuleAutoLoadingPreference` variable takes one of the [`PSModuleAutoLoadingPreference`][58] enumeration values:

 - `All`: Modules are imported automatically on first-use.